Math 120: Statistics --- Chapter 1: Definitions and Data

 • Multi-stage sampling combines various sampling techniques, reflecting real-life scenarios.

-• Sampling without replacement ensures individuals are not selected more than once, enhancing the diversity of the sample.
+• Sampling without replacement ensures that individuals are not selected more than once, enhancing the diversity of the sample.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar